The Witkin Gallery 25

 The centrepiece of the book is a portfolio of twenty-five photographs, a poetic celebration of twenty-five years, selected by Evelyne Z. Daitz.
 The works of such artists as Edward Weston, Manuel Alvarez Bravo, André Kertész, Robert Doisneau, Ruth Orkin and Wright Morris have been reproduced in the lustrous Stonetone process by Rapoport Printing in New York.
 The history of the gallery is completed with a comprehensive exhibition chronology.

 Composed in Linotype Granjon and printed on mould-made Molino paper.
 The book is illustrated with twenty six images (two tipped in) printed on Warrens Lustro Dull Cream paper.
 Quarter bound in black Canepetta book cloth, with Canson “ocean green” paper, printed with a metallic gold pattern, over boards.
-Fifty-seven pages, 6 x 9 inches.
+Sixty pages; 6 x 9 inches.
 Edition 250.
 March 1994.

 Twenty-five books, numbered I to XXV, have been accompanied by an original signed gelatin-silver print by Manuel Alvarez Bravo presented in a custom folio.
 Book and folio are housed in a slipcase wrapped in hand-decorated paper.